Chronic joint pain causes invites chiropractic to make a contribution; correct diet and exercises are vital too.

 2. Exercise the joint(s) that are causing you pain on a daily basis with great faithfulness.
 These lower back exercises for example, done EVERY morning BEFORE getting out of bed, will do wonders for your lower back and leg pain ...

-Exercises for the low back are the most important contribution you can make to the health of your lumbar spine and sacroiliac joints; they are a far better bet in the management of your chronic joint pain causes than taking medication.
+Exercises for the low back are the most important contribution you can make to the health of your lumbar spine and sacroiliac joints; they are a far better bet in the management of your chronic joint pain causes than taking medication; perhaps even more effective than chiropractic help, though that's a heresy!

 Done sensibly, there are absolutely no side effects from doing the right exercises for the low back; it's very rare they will make you worse.